 }

 Rounding can cause this loop to be performed ten or eleven times.
-To ensure this loop is performed ten times, “x” could be initialized to 0.5f.
+To ensure this loop is performed ten times, x could be initialized to 0.5f.

 Enhanced for loops in Java provide for a simplified way of iterating through all elements of an array in order, as in the following: